dh5437/deadstartupssociety/Iteration/Welcome.md

 slug: '/000000'
 ---

-I grew up reading [The Encyclopedia of Absolute and Relative Knowledge](https://en.wikipedia.org/wiki/L%27Encyclop%C3%A9die_du_savoir_relatif_et_absolu) and envisioned a _single source of truth_ just like it that integrated my projects and research.
+I grew up reading [The Encyclopedia of Absolute and Relative Knowledge](https://en.wikipedia.org/wiki/L%27Encyclop%C3%A9die_du_savoir_relatif_et_absolu) and envisioned a _single source of truth_ just like it that integrated my projects and iteration.
 In [[As We May Think]], [[Vannevar Bush]], a legendary scientist, describes [[Memex]] as

 ```
 an electromechanical device enabling individuals
-* to develop comprehensive research libraries
+* to develop comprehensive iteration libraries
 * to create and follow associative trails of links and annotations
 * to recall these trails at any time
-* to share them with other researchers
+* to share them with other iterationers
 ```

 This idea would later be implemented as the **Internet**.
 However, I, Sunghyun Cho, felt that the Internet helps keep records of humanity but is insufficient for capturing the individual's brain.
 Therefore, this website, Project [[Aldehyde]], aims to create a superset of [[Memex]].